Science, Marxism and the Big Bang

 Contradictions are part of science as it develops.
 We show how Newton was aware of serious contradictions in his own theory of gravity, which were only resolved by Einstein and the Big Bang theory centuries later.
 Einstein’s theory has limits to its application, particularly at the microscopic level, and scientists are always testing it – as they explicitly did during what was to have been a rather routine neutrino experiment at CERN.
 Yet, when Einstein’s theory is finally superseded by one which combines quantum mechanics and relativity in a single theoretical sweep (the loftiest aim of theoretical physicists), atom bombs unfortunately will still explode and space and time will still warp as observed by Gravity Probe B and predicted by Einstein a century ago.
 Today, Marxists must base their materialist outlook on the conquests of science on which our technological age turns.

 Books like Reason in Revolt prophesied the imminent collapse of the Big Bang theory, yet in the last decade in particular the theory has begun to enter into popular consciousness.
 There is even a sit-com named after it.
 It is quite reasonable to view the universe being born and developing over time, with its stars and galaxies also being born and dying as they consume the hydrogen created in the Big Bang, ultimately creating the stardust of which we humans are built.
-The old static Newtonian view promoted in Reason in Revolt, that the universe has always been more or less as it is now – “Thus it has been.
-Thus it will ever be” – already perhaps seems inherently implausible, at least to a younger generation.
+The old static Newtonian view that the universe has always been more or less as it is now – “Thus it has been.
+Thus it will ever be” to quote Woods and Grant – already perhaps seems inherently implausible, at least to a younger generation.
 The stars do not have an infinite amount of fuel to burn over an infinity of time.
 If they did, where would this fuel come from?